 According to Deloitte, 79% of CEOs believe they have a significant retention and engagement problem, and 77% of CEOs feel they don’t have the right systems in place to address the issue.
-Furthermore, Forrester reports only 30% of employees are engaged—70% of American workers are “not engaged” or “actively disengaged.”
-Finally, Gallop research shows that companies with highly engaged workforces outperform their peers by a staggering 147% in earnings per share.
+Still, Gallop research shows that companies with highly engaged workforces outperform their peers by a staggering 147% in earnings per share.
 For these reasons, when it comes to gauging morale and measuring employee engagement, “nice-to-have” is the wrong attitude.
 Unfortunately, there are still many companies out there that describe an employee engagement survey in that way.

 Great bosses have their fingers on the pulse of their employees throughout the year, rather than relying solely on annual performance reviews.
 They understand the importance of keeping their employees engaged; they also know they can’t do it on their own.
 That’s the reason they turn to employee engagement surveys, and you should too.

 Create A Culture Of Engagement With The Right Employee Engagement Survey

 The employee engagement metrics that companies use can affect their ability improve performance.
 Too often organizations make the mistake of crafting employee surveys to collect data that are irrelevant or impossible to execute.
 When a company asks its employees for their opinions, they expect action to follow.
 Employee engagement metrics should be specific, relevant, and actionable for each team regardless of organizational level, and proven to affect key performance metrics.
 Why?
 Because engagement ties directly to employees’ level of effort—their willingness to go the extra mile for their company.